andreaabellera/TermSetter/docs/architecture_iteration3.md

 Describes primary keys for database record retrival.

 **DBImporter**
-Initializes hscodedb and copies database to device.
+Initializes hscodedb and copies database to a selected device.

 **Faculty**
 Class the holds a list of offered classes in each faculty.